-Candidates for the Master of Science (MS) must complete eight core courses and at least four approved elective courses (and associated labs, if any).
+Candidates for the M.S. must complete eight core courses and at least four approved elective courses (and associated labs, if any).
 Students must earn credit for a minimum of 30 formal, didactic hours.
-The core curriculum includes: a two-course theory sequence on probability and inference; a two-course methodology sequence on foundational frequentist, Bayesian, and likelihood-based methods, linear regression, and generalized linear regression; a two-course sequence on collaboration in statistical science; and introductory courses on computing and study design.
+The core curriculum includes: a two-course theory sequence on probability and inference; a two-course methodology sequence on foundational frequentist, Bayesian, and likelihood-based methods, linear regression, and generalized linear regression; a two-course sequence on collaboration in biomedical science; and introductory courses on epidemiologic theory and clinical trials.
+Students are expected to receive a grade of B- or better in core courses and maintain an overall GPA of at least 3.0.
 Modifications to the core curriculum may be made with written approval from the Director of Graduate Studies as part of an individualized academic plan.
-Students who are working to earn an MS in Biostatistics concurrently with a PhD in a related field may be eligible for a waiver of the elective course requirement.
-Students must pass the MS/PhD series 1 comprehensive examinations at the MS level.
+Students who are working to earn an M.S. in Biostatistics concurrently with a Ph.D. in a related field may be eligible for a waiver of the elective course requirement.
+Students must pass the M.S./Ph.D. series 1 comprehensive examinations at the M.S. level.
 They need to submit a master's thesis detailing an original investigation in theoretical or applied biostatistics methodology and present their thesis to their thesis committee, typically in a closed forum.